Franz von Bayern: Further activities

-Franz maintained the tradition founded by his father of holding a large annual reception with a sit-down dinner at Nymphenburg Palace where he lives in a side-wing.
+Franz maintained the tradition founded by his father of holding a large annual reception with a sit-down dinner at Nymphenburg Palace where he lives in a side-wing (the second pavilion to the right of the central pavilion is his residence, including a privat garden within the palace park).
 Around 1,500 mostly changing guests from state politics, municipalities, churches and sciences, art and medicine as well as friends and relatives are invited.
 He also invites smaller groups of changing guests to Berchtesgaden Palace to discuss specific topics that are important to him.

 His 80th birthday party, in 2013, was held at the Schleissheim Palace near Munich.
 The party was attended by 2,500 guests, including the then-incumbent Minister-President of Bavaria, Horst Seehofer.